On the Topologies on ind-Varieties and related Irreducibility Questions

 Thus, $U_x \subseteq X$ is a Zariski open neighbourhood of $x$.
 Moreover, for all $n > N$ we have $L_n \subseteq V_{\AA^\infty}(f_1, \ldots, f_N)$.
 Hence we have $U_x \cap X_n = U_x \cap X_{n+1}$ for all $n \geq N$. \end{exa}

-One can see that connectedness of an affine ind-variety is the same for both topologies.
-But this is no longer true for the irreducibility as we will see in the next section (see Example~\ref{irred1.exa}).
+As remarked before Corollary~\ref{main.cor}, connectedness of an affine ind-variety is the same for both topologies.
+But this is no longer true for irreducibility as we will see in the next section (see Example~\ref{irred1.exa}).